Criminal Bitcoin — How Deep is The Dark Side of the Most Widely Traded Cryptocurrency?

 This direct correlation between cryptocurrency AML enforcement and criminal activity is also important information for governments around the globe that are trying to nurture their crypto economies.
 By making cryptocurrency use in their jurisdictions secure and untarnished by criminal activity, they can create a trustworthy virtual currency financial market to attract equally trustworthy digital asset business (DABs).

 The report also covers cryptocurrency AML regulation activity around the globe, and notes several jurisdictions, such as the aspiring blockchain islands of Malta and Bermuda, that are actively following this AML cryptocurrency path.
 Others, like the US, are working more forcefully to not only reduce money laundering but also protect consumers from fraud and criminal activities through tougher enforcement of crypto AML laws.
-One example is US FinCEN, which has, among other recent signaled that it is putting renewed scrutiny on crypto-to-crypto services such as mixers.
+One example is US FinCEN, which has, among other recent signaled that it is putting renewed scrutiny on crypto-to-crypto General services, including non-profits, forums and news sit...
+More such as mixers.
 The agency has also set out clear guidelines for exchanges and other DABs and recruited the IRS to help audit “all” cryptocurrency exchanges.

 Key takeaways from the 2018 Q3 CRYPTOCURRENCY ANTI-MONEY LAUNDERING REPORT